Skip to main content

 • Personalized step-down: Confirmed slots for Residential/PHP/IOP/OP based on your risk profile, home environment, and work/school commitments.

-• Local referrals across Tennessee: Therapists, psychiatrists, MAT providers, and support groups near home, so care remains convenient.
+• Local referrals across Tennessee: Therapists, psychiatrists, MAT providers, and support groups near home — so care stays convenient.

 • Tele-options where appropriate: Video therapy, medication follow-ups, and virtual groups when travel, childcare, or distance would otherwise get in the way.